-Continuing into the poem, the third stanza is a great example of how half rhyme can work to the poet’s advantage.
-Rather than forcing lines to fit together exactly, Larkin was able to chose words which have similar sounding parts, like “sound” and “concerned.”
+Continuing into the poem, the third stanza is a great example of how half-rhyme can work to the poet’s advantage.
+Rather than forcing lines to fit together exactly, Larkin was able to choose words that have similar-sounding parts, like “sound” and “concerned.”
 Both of these end with the “d” sound, connecting them must enough to influence the overall rhyme scheme.

 There is a great example of enjambment between the second and third stanzas of ‘Reasons for Attendance.”
 The speaker’s own opinion on sexual happiness is split up between two lines and one has to travel to the next stanza in order to find out what he feels.